Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 Depending on the time of day, if you make too much noise and a neighbor alerts the police, you could find yourself facing a Rhode Island disorderly conduct charge.

-Typically, the noise complaints occur late at night or early in the morning.
+Typically, noise complaints occur late at night or early in the morning.
 However, this isn’t a requirement.

 A potential disorderly conduct charge or domestic disorderly conduct offense can happen any time there is an unreasonable level of noise.